-We currently have 4 to 6 months for onboarding.
-This helps you, as our new colleague, getting used to the different environment, the company’s priorities and ways of working.
-You’re not left alone.
+We currently have 6 months for onboarding.
+This helps you, as our new colleague, get used to the different environment, the company’s priorities and ways of working.

 What requirements we signal before hiring